Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 #### **3.2.2 Cleaning**
-How did you clean the data?
-How did you treat outliers or missing values?

 - **Add missing stations:** As the Kaggle dataset on MRT stations was not updated to include the recently opened stations on the Thomson-East Coast line, we manually added these missing stations to the dataset, so the visualisation of the MRT routes and the analysis of the overlap distance between bus routes and MRT lines will be more complete.